mihgamerrl/ESPGraveyard/JOURNAL.md

 First, before searching anything, I opened the GhostESP site and looked at what their software can handle.
 After I marked down everything I start looking on my local marketplace, EMag.
 I added to the cart NFC, Radio, Sub-GHz, Ethernet and IR modules.
 I also added battery , wires, prototypes boards and the ESP32-S3.
 But why the S3 you might ask, well the s3 not only that it has a LOT of pins, it also has 2 usb ports.
 The URAT port ment for board communication AND The OTG (On-The-Go) port that can act like an usb device, meaning, it can act like an mouse ,keyboard or even an storage device.
 Also you might think, how will I use my CYC Display to control the ESP32-S3, for that I will use the GhostLink.
 GhostLink is a built in way to control 2 or more ESPGhost devices wired.

-### Display & Inter-Device Communication
-To control the ESP32-S3 using my CYD (Cheap Yellow Display) screen without overloading the main processor, I planned to use **GhostLink**—a built-in protocol designed to link and control multiple ESPGhost devices over a wired interface.

 <img width="828" height="1407" alt="image" src="https://github.com/user-attachments/assets/b0e039e8-1a21-4953-a996-6d9d0caccedc" />